mpdifran/AppFoundations/README.md

 # AppFoundations

-A description of this package.
+A collection of useful extensions to the Foundation library.